 As cats progress past the age of 12 years, many start to experience the loss of muscle mass.
-There are many diseases that cause this loss such as thyroid disease, intestinal disease, diabetes, arthritis and kidney disease.
+There are many diseases that cause this loss such as thyroid disease, intestinal disease, diabetes, arthritis, and kidney disease.

-How Old Is My Cat in Cat Years?
+How Old Is My Cat In Cat Years?

 Once you've figured out approximately how old your furry friend is, the age chart in this post shows the actual age of your kitty or cat.

 - Weight.
 You can get a baby scale to weigh your kitty once monthly.
-Gradual weight loss can be difficult to notice when you see your kitty everyday.
+Gradual weight loss can be difficult to notice when you see your kitty every day.
 Weight loss can alert you or your veterinarian that more serious disease may be present.

 - Oral exam.
-If your kitty will let you, peeking in his mouth a couple times a month can alert you to painful dental disease.
+If your kitty will let you, peeking in his mouth a couple of times a month can alert you to painful dental disease.
 Unfortunately, kitties with horribly painful mouths never stop eating or alert you that anything is wrong.

 - Litterbox.
 Changes in the size of pee clumps or consistency of their poop can be indicators that it is time for a visit to the vet.
-Cats that produce large amount of urine may be suffering from diabetes or kidney disease.
+Cats that produce a large amount of urine may be suffering from diabetes or kidney disease.
 Chronically loose stools may be a sign of treatable intestinal disease.

 While you may never know the exact age of your adult cat, teaming with your veterinarian along with thoughtful observation at home can prove incredibly helpful in having a ballpark idea of your kitty's age.
 Remember that age is not a disease, and using this information can help you better support your cat's overall health and wellbeing.